tagn/knowledge-vault/TTRPG/Drakkenheim/Characters/Keth Darklighter.md

 Keth is driven by equal parts survival instinct, ambition, and a desperate desire to cut herself free from the bonds of her past.
 Her actions are frequently self-serving, but not without a weird kind of loyalty to those she’s deemed worthy of trust.
 Key motivators include:

-- **Freedom from Vattix**: Her original goal was singular—secure enough wealth or leverage to pay off a life-debt owed to the mind flayer Vattix.
+- **Freedom from Vaddix**: Her original goal was singular—secure enough wealth or leverage to pay off a life-debt owed to the mind flayer Vaddix.
 That sword over her head shaped much of her early behavior.

 - **Power and Autonomy**: Keth doesn’t take orders easily and hates being owned—by a mind flayer, a fiend, or fate.
 Her ascension to leadership over a faction in Buckle Down Row reflects her refusal to remain a pawn.